Position Statement on School Climate

 Griswold Public Schools always has and will continue to foster an academic environment that is safe, comfortable, and tolerant of all people regardless of race, gender, sexual orientation, or other discerning characteristics.
 In order to maintain a safe school climate everywhere on campus, the district does many things to educate and promote positive and respectful behavior; the district also has a comprehensive response system (which includes discipline and intervention) when a person or persons are disrespectful or mean to anyone else.

 The district has agreed to take a strong stance against bullying and harassing behavior both on and off school campus that would cause any person to feel unsafe or uncomfortable while on campus.
 This type of behavior includes actions taken in school, on school buses, at school-sponsored activities, on and off school property, electronically (through the use of cell phones, social media, or other electronic means), and any other circumstance that fits the definition of bullying as set forth by the State of CT.

 Definition of Bullying

-In order to minimize incidents of bullying or harassing, and to fully address incidents once they occur, each school will develop a comprehensive reporting and response plan that will include several sections:
+In order to minimize incidents of bullying, harassment, and intimidation, and to fully address incidents once they occur, each school will develop a comprehensive reporting and response plan that will include several sections:

-*GAHS will be overseen by the GAHS Principal, with support from the GHS Associate Principal
+*GAHS will be overseen by the Director of Special Education, Mr. Christopher Champlin, with support from the GHS Associate Principal